Supervised and Unsupervised learning

 For instance, suppose you are given a basket filled with different kinds of fruits.
 Now the first step is to train the machine with all different fruits one by one like this:

 Since the machine has already learned the things from previous data and this time have to use it wisely.
-It will first classify the fruit with its shape and color and would confirm the fruit name as BANANA and put it in Banana category.
-Thus the machine learns the things from training data(basket containing fruits) and then apply the knowledge to test data(new fruit).
+It will first classify the fruit with its shape and color and would confirm the fruit name as BANANA and put it in the Banana category.
+Thus the machine learns the things from training data(basket containing fruits) and then applies the knowledge to test data(new fruit).

 Supervised learning classified into two categories of algorithms:

 - Classification: A classification problem is when the output variable is a category, such as “Red” or “blue” or “disease” and “no disease”.

 - Regression: A regression problem is when the output variable is a real value, such as “dollars” or “weight”.